andreasvisbech/Plotly_data_analysis/README.md

 - "Python_misc": Enables user to customize the analysis.
 Takes several arguments separated by ";".
     1. "logx" forces x axis logarithmic.
     2. "logy" forces y axis logarithmic.
+    3. "secondary_y" specifies the data to be plotted on a secondary y axis.
-    3. "table_pos=$VALUE".
+    4. "table_pos=$VALUE".
 Allows user to specify positions of data samples in the analysis table.
 Can make comparison easier in case of large datasets.
-    4. "Box_all" will include all the datapoints next to the boxplot in the figure.
+    5. "Box_all" will include all the datapoints next to the boxplot in the figure.